Q:

 A:

-You need to successfully complete our registration process to become a Registrant and be listed on the online Register.
-Please go to the Information for interpreters section of this website for further information on how to become a professional practitioner in public sector interpreting as a Registered Public Service Interpreter.
+Information for interpreters section of this website for further information on how to become a professional practitioner in public sector interpreting as a Registered Public Service Interpreter.

 Q: